gwaphics/aimTrainer/README.md

 # aimTrainer
-Solely python (pygame) based aim trainer game similar to aimlab.
+Native python (pygame) based aim trainer game similar to aimlab.

+Just open file in anything that runs python (more specifically pygame) and it will work.